Camp maps and points of interest

 Rex Farrall Carving

 Along the lower abandoned railroad bed, near a tunnel under the old railroad grades, is the carving of an Indian chief.
 Tuscazoar camper and staff member Rex Farrall carved the figure in the late 1920’s.
 A scout in Troop 4, Rex Farrall served as the camp Bugler and was editor of the camp newspaper, “The Trailblazer.”
 When he died, his ashes were spread on the camp property.
 A fading red and white arrow logo nearby was used as part of a scout Order of the Arrow ceremony.
-Please use extreme caution when walking through the tunnel.

 Constructed in 1936, Dover Dam was one of a series of dams built by the U.S. Army Corps of Engineers for the Muskingum Watershed Conservancy District.
 The dam protects thousands of acres of crop land from flooding.
 Dover Dam’s construction forced the relocation of many of Camp Tuscazoar’s original buildings because they were in the dam’s flood plain or in the path of the relocated railroad.
 Please use caution near the dam.